 $$$, Newport Beach

-Maestro's : If you need somewhere nice and fancy to dine, this is my recommendation!
-I've only eaten here once for an anniversary but it was amazing and their butter cake is the talk of the town around here.
+If you need somewhere nice and fancy to dine, Mastro's is my recommendation!
+I've only eaten here twice, for an anniversary and for Neil's birthday, but it's amazing quality food and their butter cake is the talk of the town around here.

 $$$$, Costa Mesa, Newport Beach